witnet/documentation/docs/tutorials/bitcoin-price-feed/fine-tuning.md

       tally stage (aka *outliers*), you get `reward` back.
     - For every missing reveal after the `extra_reveal_rounds` threshold is reached, you get `reward + reveal_fee` back.

+### Establish the collateral

+When participating in resolving data requests (committing and revealing), witnessing nodes need to stake a certain amount of Wit tokens.

+It is up to you as a requester to decide what is the right amount for your use case.
+The more value in your contracts, the higher the collateral should be.
+However, take into account that if you require a high collateral amount (>250 wits), there is a chance for the request to be delayed or cancelled if there are not enough witnessing nodes willing to stake that amount.

+Collateral is specified on a "per witness" basis, that is, if your request uses 25 witnesses and requires each of them to collateralize 10 wits, your request will be secured by 25 * 10 = 250 wits.

+The minimum collateral is 1 wit (1000000000 nanoWits).

 ### Double check
 Time to double check everything is fine.
 Your `BitcoinPrice.js` file should